Comprehensive Hereditary Cancer Risk Asessment

 Hereditary or Predisposition Cancer Genomics

-Genetic testing looks for specific inherited changes (mutations) in a person’s genetic make-up.
+Molecular testing looks for specific inherited changes (mutations) in a person’s genetic make-up.
 Genetic mutations may have multiple different effects on a patient’s health.
 Mutations that are harmful may increase a person’s chance, or risk, of developing a disease such as cancer.
 Inherited mutations are thought to play a role in 5-10% of all cancers.
-These particular conditions are considered hereditary and proper genetic testing may be used to determine an individual’s risk.
+These particular conditions are considered hereditary and appropriate genetic testing may be used to determine an individual’s risk.

 COMMON HEREDITARY CANCERS AND CANCER SYNDROMES